tanghaibao/goatools/README.rst

     easy_install fisher

-If you need to plot the ontology lineage, you need one the following two tools to be installed:
+- To plot the ontology lineage, first install one of these two options:

   1. Graphviz